Categories: Business Tips |

 Many of us have side hobbies and fun projects that we enjoy but wonder if they could become more.
 Can we really make the leap from a part-time hobby to a full-time venture?
 How would we even identify whether our passion could turn into a profitable business?
 Understanding and answering these questions can help you get started.

-Making the transition from fun to profit (hobby to business) can be tricky, and the lines between what you want and what you can actually deliver are delicate.
+Making the transition from fun to profit can be tricky, and the lines between what you want and what you can actually deliver are delicate.
 First, it’s important to know the differences between a hobby and a small business.
 A couple of differentiators are:

 A Small Business

-o If profitable, can shelter tax-deductible income (retirement)
+- If profitable, can shelter income tax-deductible basis (retirement)

 It’s important to know the difference so that you can really start to understand if making the move from a part-time side hustle or hobby to a full-time venture is right for you.
 Why does knowing the difference matter?

-Ramping up hobby activities to provide a viable revenue stream takes a lot of energy and staying power.
-Some hobbyists may not want to mess that up if their hobby provides an outlet for relaxing or social activity.
+- Ramping up hobby activities to provide a viable revenue stream takes a lot of energy and staying power.
+Some hobbyists may not wat to mess that up if their hobby provides an outlet for relaxing or social activity.

-Building a business requires a lot of patience and an ability to work under pressure, meet deadlines, and demanding customer expectations.
+- Building a business requires a lot of patience and an ability to work under pressure, meet deadlines and demand customer expectations.
 This requires a great deal more planning and opens more stressors for a small business than a hobbyist.

 Here are a few things to consider BEFORE the transition: